What Does Mullein Tea Taste Like?

 Respiratory Support

 Mullein tea is often used as a natural remedy for respiratory issues.
 The tea is believed to help soothe the respiratory tract and reduce inflammation, making it useful for conditions such as bronchitis, asthma, and other respiratory ailments.
-The tea’s ability to help clear mucus from the lungs and airway can also help provide relief from congestion and coughing.
+Its ability to help clear mucus from the lungs and airway can also provide relief from congestion and coughing.

 Anti-Inflammatory and Analgesic Effects